-Winter is the time when most carbon monoxide poisonings occur.
+Winter is the time when most carbon monoxide poisonings occur, but BBQs and open fires in the summer are also a danger.

 By taking action you can protect you and your family against this toxic gas that kills approximately 40 people per year in the UK and injures thousands.